nbuzzi/DBOLegacyServer/Tools/CustomDropEventEditor/README_CustomDropEvent.md

 3) On-kill spawns
 - Format: `mobId spawn: mob@ratexcount, mob@ratexcount, ...`
 - You may also use wildcard `all` to apply to every mob: `all spawn: mob@ratexcount, ...`
+- You can place multiple `all spawn:` lines; all entries are appended (not overwritten).
 - `rate` is percent; `count` is how many mobs to spawn if the roll succeeds (default 1).
 - Example:
   `all spawn: 46661101@5` → Any mob kill has a 5% chance to spawn 1 Devil King Piccolo (`46661101`).
   `46661101 spawn: 16454101@50x2, 16454102@25` → Killing DKP has: 50% spawn 2× 16454101; 25% spawn 1× 16454102.

+4) Buffs (applied to spawned mob and normal spawns during the event)
+- Format: `mobId buffs: skillTblidx@durationMs, skillTblidx, ...`
+- Global: `all buffs: skillTblidx@durationMs, ...` applies to all mobs.
+- You can place multiple `all buffs:` lines; all entries are appended (not overwritten).
+- Duration is optional; omit to use default duration from tables.
+Suffixes `ms` and `s` are accepted in the editor (e.g., `30s` = `30000`).
+- Examples:
+  `all buffs: 123@30000, 456` → Apply skill 123 for 30s and skill 456 with default duration to all mobs.
+  `46661101 buffs: 789@15000` → DKP receives buff 789 for 15s.

 ### Notes
-- Item `count` stacks respect each items `byMax_Stack`: if exceeded, the drop is split into multiple stacks (with a safety cap of 10 stacks per kill).
+- Item `count` stacks respect each item’s `byMax_Stack`: if exceeded, the drop is split into multiple stacks (with a safety cap of 10 stacks per kill).
 - Items are validated via `IsValidSingleDropIdx`.
 Invalid IDs are ignored.
 - Drops from this event are additional to normal drops.
-- Special-case included: Killing `46661101` (Devil King Piccolo) also drops 100 Aztec Coins (`315`) stacked.
+- Modifiers: You can use `all modifiers:` to apply global multipliers.
+They merge multiplicatively with per‑mob modifiers; `sizeRate` uses the specific value if present, otherwise the global value if present.
+ - Editor UI: Mobs referenced only by `all spawn:` appear in the `Available Mobs` list with a `[global]` hint.
+Use `Use ▶` to move them into `Configured Mobs` if you want per‑mob settings.

 ### Quick Examples